pmll/ja-emutest/README.md

 * sound-test: Pretty simple - is the speaker being emulated?

+* char-mem-test: The character set RAM is unreadable on a real ACE.
+Different emulators seem to have a different idea of what value will be returned when an attempt is made to read this memory.
+This test fails if it is possible to read back accurately what has been written there.
+Failing this test is no big deal but it is a potential trap door for someone using the emulator to develop software who is not aware of/has forgotten this fact.

 A word of warning: any timings displayed on screen are based on the video frame counter which is updated by code, the execution of which is dependent on... the emulator.